PIA Executive Committee:

 Dr. Bettcher is an Assistant Professor and neuropsychologist at the University of Colorado Anschutz Medical Campus, and she directs neuropsychology research at the Rocky Mountain Alzheimer’s Disease Center.
 She obtained a PhD from Temple University in Clinical Psychology with a specialization in Neuroscience, and she completed her fellowship at the University of California San Francisco’s Memory and Aging Center.
 The goal of Dr. Bettcher’s research program is to elucidate modifiable, immune-mediated factors that will inform early treatments for cognitive decline for a wide range of neurodegenerative diseases.
 Her laboratory utilizes plasma-based and CSF-based multiplex arrays of chemokines, growth factors, and cytokines to delineate how peripheral innate immune signatures contribute to pathological aging trajectories.
 Her work also focuses on immune interactions between the periphery and the central nervous system.

-Steering/Executive Committee: Delphine Boche, PhD
+Steering Committee Member: Delphine Boche, PhD

 Delphine Boche is a Professor of Neuroimmunopathology within The faculty of Medicine at the University of Southampton.
 Her research focuses on understanding neuroinflammation and its consequences in patients affected by neurological disease.
 She was the recipient of a European Marie Curie Individual Fellowship (2000) and of a MRC New Investigator Award (2006).